Opening

 Alicia Lenoir on a Méribel heart at the summit of Col de la Chambre in Méribel

-The must-do foodie break: Le Plan des Mains at the foot of Mont Vallon
+The obligatory refuel stop: Le Plan des Mains at the base of Mont Vallon

-How can you talk about a perfect ski day without stopping at Le Plan des Mains?
+Because you can’t talk about about the perfect ski day without including the Plan des Mains restaurant!

-It’s clearly my go-to spot on the slopes—and for good reason: it’s an absolute delight!
+It’s practically my HQ on the slopes, and for good reason: it’s an absolute treat!

-• For a quick stop, I head to the snack side to enjoy their delicious raclette-topped croque-monsieur.
-The perfect comfort food before hitting the slopes again.
+• For a quick stop: I dash over to the snack bar to treat myself to their delicious croque-monsieur with melted raclette cheese: ideal comfort food before heading back to the slopes.

-• For a more leisurely break, I settle in at the restaurant.
-There’s nothing better than savoring a good meal on the terrace in an idyllic setting with an attentive team.
+• Taking my time: I take a seat in the restaurant.
+There’s nothing better than savouring a nice meal on the terrace in an idyllic setting with a team who take care of the details.

 My favorite runs in Méribel Centre

-Afternoon at Col de la Loze: a life-size postcard
+Afternoon at Col de la Loze: a life-sized postcard

-Next, we head to the legendary Col de la Loze via the chairlift of the same name.
-For me, it’s an unmissable summit if you want to soak in breathtaking panoramic views.
-Honestly, it feels like stepping straight into a snowy postcard.
+Next stop, the iconic Col de la Loze via the chairlift of the same name.
+For me it’s a must-see summit if you want to take in the views, with a panorama that takes your breath away.
+Put simply, you literally feel as though you have stepped into a snowy postcard.

-It’s also here that I fell in love with the Pic Bleu run.
-It’s so enjoyable to ski—smooth, wild, and with that incredible sense of freedom I love so much in the mountains.
+And in fact, it’s here I fell in love with the Pic Bleu piste.
+It’s so nice to ski, fluid and wild with an incredible sensation of liberty that I just love finding in the mountains.

-To end the day in style, head to the other end of the ski area: the summit of Roc de Fer (accessible via the Olympic chairlift, which also lets you cross over to Les Menuires afterward).
-It’s one of my favorite spots for a scenic break.
+To wind up a perfect day, head to the other extremity of the area: the summit of Roc de Fer (accessible via the Olympic chairlift from where you can go over to les Menuires).
+It’s one of my favourite spots to chill out.

-You’ll find giant wooden hearts facing the vastness of the Vanoise.
-Not only is it the perfect setting for beautiful photos, but the view is absolutely breathtaking.
-You overlook the entire valley, and if you’re lucky, you might catch a sea of clouds below.
+You’ll find giant wooden hearts installed there, overlooking the immensity of the Vanoise.
+It’s also an idyllic setting for getting some gorgeous photos, the view is breathtaking.
+You overlook the whole valley, and with a bit of luck you might even witness an inversion below – a sea of clouds (“mer de nuages” in French).

 Skier enjoying Col de la Loze in Méribel